 If you're squeamish about tiny, multi-legged crawlers, maybe this list isn't for you.
 But since you're here, I assume you're interested!

-Here are our picks for the best movies about bugs, insects, and spiders that'll give you the ultimate heebie-jeebies.
+Here are my picks for the best movies about bugs, insects, and spiders that'll give you the ultimate heebie-jeebies.

 10. The Mist (2007)